-Since working capital financing is more accessible through online lenders rather than a traditional financial institution, companies don’t have to specify how they plan to use the money.
+Since working capital financing is more accessible through online lenders than traditional financial institutions, companies don’t have to specify how they plan to use the money.
 Thus, they would recommend the repayment terms that make the most sense for your cash flow and the problem at hand.
 Some alternative lenders like Kabbage Funding offer multiple types of funding products.
 For example, a Business Line of Credit might be best for a highly seasonal business looking to cover day-to-day expenses during the slow season.
-On the other hand, Merchant Cash Advance providers might think that the product might be best for a company that’s looking to bridge a much shorter gap in cash flow.
+On the other hand, Merchant Cash Advance providers might think that the product might be best for a company looking to bridge a much shorter gap in cash flow.
 For standard short-term loans, terms can be as little as just four or five months.
 Other types of working capital loans can have terms as long as several years.

 According to the Voice of Small Business in America 2019 Insights Report, the most common use of new funding for small businesses was to improve cash flow.
 54% of respondents borrowed money to help smooth their cash flow gaps or apply to working capital.

 The Fed’s 2019 Small Business Credit Survey estimates that the small business financing market is about $1.4 trillion in size.

 In 2019, the Small Business Credit Survey also found that medium- and high-credit-risk applicants seeking loans or working capital line of credit financing were almost as likely to apply through online lenders as they were to complete an application with a traditional large bank (54% and 50%, respectively).
 However, only 41% were likely to apply for credit through a small bank.

 Working capital loans are incredibly accessible and can be approved in as little as 24 hours.
 You don’t need an excellent credit score, collateral, or more than six months in operation.